WITH OUR EDUCATION TEAM...

 Position Summary:

-Land’s Sake Educators work in a team to deliver high quality educational programming to groups of up to 14 elementary and/or middle schoolers throughout the summer.
-Our programs run for nine sessions, each a week long.
-Educators will be primarily responsible for one of the following groups: Farm and Forest (1st through 3rd grade), Junior Farmers (3rd through 5th grade), or Green Power (6th through 9th grade).
-Educators will work with a Lead Educator to develop and co-lead programming specific to their interests (the Lead will take primary responsibility for curriculum, but we expect the Educator and Lead Educator to work and teach as a team).
+Land’s Sake Summer Educators work in a team to deliver high quality educational programming to groups of up to 14 elementary and/or middle schoolers of all genders, from diverse cultural, racial, and socioeconomic backgrounds, and diverse family structures.
+We have four sessions in August, each a week long.
+Educators will be primarily responsible for one of the following groups: Farm and Forest (1st through 3rd grade), Junior Farmers (3rd through 5th grade), or Green Power (6th through 8th grade).
 Educators will be trained on activities relating to food, farming, and outdoor play, and will have the opportunity to bring their passions and interest to the program.

 Successful candidates will have a love of working outdoors and with children, and will have childcare experience (through camps, babysitting, volunteer work, tutoring, etc).
 Enthusiasm for vegetables, silly songs, art, cooking, and tree climbing all encouraged.